 13. You Can Request a Same-Sex Inspection

-When going through security, you may be asked to undergo a same-sex inspection.
-This is a request that can be made by any traveler, and it’s important to know that you have the right to make this request.
+You may be asked to undergo a same-sex inspection when going through security.
+Any traveler can make this request, and it’s important to know you have the right to make it.

-This discomfort then leads to the customs official believing that you’ve got something to potentially hide and then off you go into a side room for a secondary inspection.
+This discomfort leads to the customs official believing that you’ve got something to hide potentially, and then off you go into a side room for a secondary inspection.

 14. Keep your cool.

-Take a deep breath, start planning on trying to find a new connection as the worst-case scenario so get to your final destination, and maybe you’ll get through the customs lines on time and not need those plans.
+Take a deep breath, start planning to find a new connection as the worst-case scenario to get to your final destination, and maybe you’ll get through the customs lines on time and not need those plans.

 Step-by-Step Process to Go Through Customs

-Going through customs can be a bit of a hassle, but there are a few things you can do to make the process go more smoothly.
+Going through customs can be a bit of a hassle, but you can do a few things to make the process go more smoothly.
 Here are the steps to get through customs.

 Board your departure flight

-While going through security, scanners and x-ray machines are looking for dangerous objects that could harm the passengers or crew onboard the aircraft.
-However, they can also screen for other items such as drugs, weapons, and cash.
+While going through security, scanners and x-ray machines look for dangerous objects that could harm the aircraft’s passengers or crew onboard.
+However, they can also screen for other items like drugs, weapons, and cash.

 If the scanner detects something suspicious, you may be subjected to a pat-down search and/or have your carry-on luggage inspected.
 Sometimes this process can be random, but other times it may be because you fit a certain profile or were selected by the Advanced Passenger Information System.

 If you are chosen for a secondary inspection, don’t worry – it’s nothing to be concerned about.
-The officer will simply need to take a closer look at what was detected in order to determine whether it poses a threat.
+The officer will need to look closely at what was detected to determine whether it poses a threat.

-They may also ask you some questions about yourself and where you’re traveling.
+They may also ask questions about yourself and where you’re traveling.
 Once they’re satisfied that there is no danger, you’ll be on your way.

 Arrive at your destination airport

-When you arrive at your destination airport, you’ll need to go through customs and passport control.
-This is the process where you declare any items that you’re bringing into the country.
+Going through customs and passport control when you arrive at your destination airport would be best.
+This is the process of declaring any items you bring into the country.
 You’ll also need to show your passport and visa (if required).

 Go to Passport Control

-If your trip was to the United States, the officer will also give you an I94 form.
-Keep in mind that if any of your documents need to be reprinted, you may have to go back through passport control.
+The officer would also give you an I94 form if your trip were to the United States.
+Remember that if your documents need to be reprinted, you may have to go back through passport control.

 Claim your luggage and clear customs

 How can I get into customs after going through customs?
-Once you’ve cleared passports you can claim all of the baggage from baggage claim and proceed into customs.
-If you do not want anything to be declared then click on a green arrow.
-When the item is declared put the red arrow at that point on the line.
+Once you’ve cleared passports, you can claim all the baggage from baggage claim and proceed into customs.
+If you do not want anything declared, click on a green arrow when the item is declared, and put the red arrow on the line.

 Here, a customs agent can answer your question about your recent visit or where your trip was.
 Be very specific if possible.

-When you are picked up as an applicant, the customs agent searches the suitcases using the hand or by x-ray and asks for more details.
-But it’s always smarter to act with courtesy and cooperation.
+When you are picked up as an applicant, the customs agent searches the suitcases using the hand or x-ray and asks for more details.
+But it’s always more competent to act with courtesy and cooperation.

 Fill out your passport and customs form

 Passport and customs forms may vary depending on the country you are visiting.
-However, most customs forms will ask for basic information such as your name, address, date of birth, and passport number.
-In some cases, you may also be asked to declare any items that you are bringing into the country that have a value over a certain amount.
+However, most customs forms require basic information such as your name, address, date of birth, and passport number.
+In some cases, you may also be asked to declare any items you bring into the country that have a value over a certain amount.